 Victims of human rights violations can seek damages in the civil court system, but widespread corruption and political influence limit victims’ access to justice.

 Land access and ownership were major sources of conflict.
-Lack of credible maps, traditional rights, as well as numerous competing laws and regulations on land ownership, allow for multiple parties with legitimate claims to the same piece of land.
+Lack of credible maps, traditional rights, as well as numerous competing laws and regulations on land ownership, allow multiple parties to hold legitimate claims to the same piece of land.
 Security forces sometimes evicted those involved in land disputes without due process, often siding with business claimants over poorer residents.
-The Legal Aid Foundation reported that it received nearly 1,322 complaints related to land conflicts, noting that in many cases police and the TNI evicted residents on behalf of corporations.
+The Legal Aid Foundation reported it received nearly 193 complaints related to land conflicts, noting that in many cases local security, police and the TNI evicted residents on behalf of corporations.

 f.
 Arbitrary or Unlawful Interference with Privacy, Family, Home, or Correspondence